altogic/altogic/dart_examples/flutter_auth_example/README.md

 }
 `````

 On our redirect page, we can get auth grant with ``redirect.token`` or handle errors.
+This page has three possible
-There are 3 possible states on this page (excluding pending auth grant).
+states (excluding pending auth grant).

-- Redirect link status is error: User deleted etc.
+- Redirect link status is an error: User deleted etc.
-- Redirect Link Success, getting auth grant return error: Token expired etc.
+- Redirect link valid, getting auth grant return error: Token expired, etc.
 - Everything success.
-User logged in.
+The user logged in.

 ````dart
 class EmailVerificationRedirectPage extends StatefulWidget {